 Common module settings

-On the settings page for many modules, there is a section called "Common module settings".
-This refers to settings that are common to many modules.
+On the settings page for many activities and resources, there is a section called "Common module settings".

-When course group mode is turned on and force is set to no, the group mode can be one of three levels on the assignment activity level: no groups, separate groups or visible groups.
+Groups are set up on the course level.
+When course group mode is turned on and force is set to no, the group mode can be one of three levels on the activity level: no groups, separate groups or visible groups.

 - No groups

-- There are no groups and all students submit their assignments in one Assignment area
+- There are no groups and all students submit their individual activities in one area.

 - Separate groups

-- Students submit their assignments within a separate Group based submission area and teachers/trainers can sort submissions by Group or view All Participants.
+- Students submit their activity and teachers/trainers can sort submissions by Group or view All Participants.